 Thermoset: Synthetic materials that are not able to be reheated or remolded.

-Thermoplastic: This is the largest group of plastics (polymers) and the group is also known as “thermosoftening” plastics given their ability to melt at high temperatures.
+Thermoplastic: Thermoplastics are also known as “thermosoftening” plastics given their ability to melt at high temperatures.
+Once melted they can then be remolded into new forms.

 Thermoset: As it cures, the material increases in its ability to resist heat and succeed in high-heat applications (approaching 400°F or more).